 (b) is served on a person carrying out, or causing to be carried out, at that place any works or other activity,

-a person who carries out, or authorises, causes or permits to be carried out, in relation to that place any works or activity of a kind prohibited by that Order commits an offence.
+a person who carries out, or authorises, causes or permits to be carried out, in relation to that place any works or activity of a kind prohibited by that order commits an offence.

 Penalty: a fine of $1 000 000 and imprisonment for 2 years.